clamy54/BlackBox-Cue/README.md

 - The pad always plays in **Continue** mode with no loop, no Auto-Trim, and no offset
 - The **equalizer**, **audio effects**, **Pre-Wait**, **Post-Wait**, and **Speed** settings are disabled
 - During playback, the display shows "BLANK *n* SECONDS" instead of a filename
-- **Crossfade is bypassed**: when a Blank pad is playing, it always plays to the end before the next pad starts -- there is no crossfade transition
+- **Crossfade is bypassed**: when a Blank pad is playing, it always plays to the end before the next pad starts: there is no crossfade transition
 - **Control cues** work normally during the silence, synchronized to the pad's elapsed time
 - The **Clear** button resets the pad back to normal (non-blank) mode